GoogleChrome/developer.chrome.com/site/en/blog/fedcm-chrome-116-updates/index.md

 description: >
   Chrome 116 ships new FedCM capabilities such as Login Hint API, User Info API, and RP Context API, and starts an origin trial for IdP Sign-In Status API.
 subhead: >
-  Chrome 116 ships FedCM capabilities such as Login Hint API, User Info API and RP Context API and starts an origin trial for IdP Sign-In Status API.
+  Chrome 116 ships FedCM capabilities such as Login Hint API, User Info API, and RP Context API, and starts an origin trial for IdP Sign-In Status API.
 date: 2023-07-19
 hero: 'image/YLflGBAPWecgtKJLqCJHSzHqe2J2/n09K1iWRmDWNFzb2A2y7.jpg'
 alt: 'Series of tools'